CLSherrod/clsherrod.github.io/_pages/about.md

 ### Offline Activities
 I enjoy listening to music, playing the Native American flute, creating art, and spending time with my wife, embracing a slower, more connected way of living.

-You can also experience [his art](https://christophersherrod.com/chr1stopher).
+You can also experience [my art](https://christophersherrod.com/chr1stopher).

 ### Stay Connected
 Want to stay in the loop?
 Go to my [Hello page](/hello).